Lobachevsky/GnuPlotForExcel/README.md

 # GnuPlotForExcel

 Welcome to the GnuPlot add-in for Excel!

 For Excel 2010, 2013, and 2016.

+This add-in is alternative to Excel graphics which facilitates use of GnuPlot directly in Excel sheets.
+GnuPlot scripts are stored in Excel along with the generated graphs and can be instantly edited and regenerated without leaving the Excel environment.
+Data can be read from Excel sheets by a cell range ("A1:C400") or using an Excel named range.

 0. Install GnuPlot if you haven't already.